-Psych4Schools offers online resources that provide up-to-date practical advice and strategies for primary and junior secondary teachers, school leaders and other professionals.
+Psych4Schools offers online resources that endeavour to provide up-to-date practical advice and strategies for primary and junior secondary teachers, school leaders and other professionals.

 Most classrooms have children who worry or concern their teacher.
 It is not reasonable for teachers or school leaders to be experts on the many childhood conditions, co-existing issues and family situations that impact on children and their learning.
 Psych4Schools provides the practical support and expert knowledge you need.